Management

 So how can you go about avoiding brain injuries at work?

 The next step is to offer full safety equipment.
-In the event that something does happen, protective gear can mean the difference between a few weeks in the hospital and permanent disability and death.
+If something happens, protective gear can mean the difference between a few weeks in the hospital and permanent disability and death.

 Finally, you should consult with a health and safety professional to perform regular inspections of dangerous work sites.
 They can advise on the procedures you can implement to maximize safety and avoid falling foul of the law.